-He is vice-president of C-E-A, the French association of curators and a member of AICA, the international association of art critics, and a member of IKT, the International association of curators of contemporary art.
+They are vice-president of c|e|a, the French association of curators, a member of AICA, the international association of art critics, and a member of IKT, the International association of curators of contemporary art.